 JOHNNIE D. GILES

-Johnnie D. Giles is Executive Director of External Affairs for Comcast Corporation and Vice President of External Affairs for Comcast Cable.
+Johnnie D. Giles is the former Executive Director of External Affairs for Comcast Corporation and Vice President of External Affairs for Comcast Cable.
 He serves on the California Cable Television Association Law and Public Policy Committee, and is associated with National Association of Minorities in Cable, APAPA, and Vision New America.
 He started his career at the Chronicle Publishing Company helping the firm double its size in just over 4 years.
 He then worked in Chronicle’s Cable Television division and held numerous positions before returning to Chronicle’s Corporate office with a particular interest in emerging technologies.
 During the late 90’s Johnnie took a break from the telecommunications industry and worked at Age Wave Inc., a start-up incubator with an initial investment fund of more than $250M, where he served as the VP of Administration before becoming a partner at, Blacksquare, LLC in 2000.
 Johnnie graduated from UC Berkeley and received his M.B.A. at Pepperdine University.

 Christine Chen is the current Executive Director at APIA vote, where she served as the founding executive director from 2006-2008.
 She also serves as President of Strategic Alliances USA, a consulting firm specializing in coalition building, institutional development, and partnerships among government agencies, and the corporate, nonprofit and public sectors.
 Profiled by Newsweek magazine in 2001 as one of 15 women who will shape America’s new century, Chen served from from 2001 to 2005 as national executive director of the Organization of Chinese Americans (OCA), one of the leading APIA civil rights organizations in the country.
 Chen also was a member of the executive committee of the Leadership Conference on Civil Rights.
 She also served on numerous boards such as the National Council of Asian Pacific Americans, Demos Board of Trustees, Conference on Asian Pacific American Leadership (CAPAL), Youth Vote, Gates Millennium Scholarship Advisory Council, advisory board for the Progressive Majority Racial Justice Campaign, and the Board of Advisors for the Midwest Asian American Students Union, East Coast Asian American Students Union, and the Asian Pacific American Medical Students Association.
 In 2003, she was a founding member of the Asian and Pacific Islander American Scholarship Fund.
 Chen currently serves on the Kennedy Center Community Advisory Board, Center for Asian American Media, OCA Northern Virginia Chapter, and the advisory boards for the Asian Pacific American Medical Students Association (APAMSA), and CAPAL.

 Bill Imada is the chairman and chief executive officer of IW Group, Inc. (formerly Imada Wong Communications Group), a Los Angeles-based marketing communications company specializing in the Asian-Pacific American markets in the U.S. Bill has more than 20 years of experience in marketing, public relations, advertising and human resource development, and has served as a consultant to more than a dozen Fortune 500 companies.
 Bill currently serves on the boards of several non-profit and professional organizations, including Advertising Educational Foundation, Asian and Pacific Islander American Health Forum, Asian Business Association, Center for Asian American Media, the LAGRANT Foundation, and several others.
 He also serves in an advisory role for groups such as Asian Professional Exchange, Asian and Pacific Islander American Scholarship Fund, Asian American Justice Center, Leadership Education for Asian Pacifics, and the National Association of Asian American Professionals.
 Bill has a bachelor’s degree in business administration and is a graduate of the Coro Foundation’s leadership training program in public affairs.
-He is a graduate of the AMBEP Program at the Tuck School of Business at Dartmouth.
+He is a graduate of the AMBEP Program at the Tuck School of Business at Dartmouth

 PETER FRANCK, ESQ.